xzxcdfsfaqer/tiktok-mate/help.en.md

 ---

+## Poll & Feedback

+**Which feature should we prioritize next?**

+* 📈 Expand data types and analytical capabilities
+* ⚡ Add more automation operations
+* 🧠 Support more AI model integrations

+Help us decide our development focus → [Vote here](https://github.com/xzxcdfsfaqer/tiktok-mate/discussions/2)

+---

 ## Getting Started

 1. Install the extension and pin it to your toolbar.
-2. Open any TikTok video page.
+2. Open any TikTok video page (`http://www.tiktok.com/`).
 3. Click the extension icon to open the side panel.
 4. The panel automatically displays the current video's data.